RajashekarRaju/compose-actors/README.md

 ## Roadmap v0.3.0

 - [ ] Let users search for movies directly just like searching for actors.
+- [ ] Hilt will be replaced by removing Koin.
+- [x] Restructure packages and files by introducing new source files.
+- [ ] Add feature for adding actors to favorites like movies.

+## Roadmap v0.4.0
+### Rename app from Compose actors -> Compose Entertainer.

+- [ ] Add new feature seasons or series information to app.
+- [ ] Include seasons in home tabs navigation.
+- [ ] Enabled adding seasons to favorites.
+- [ ] Move favorites section from home tab to new place (Restructure all screen flows).
 - [ ] Collapsable TopBars, BottomBars, Scroll effects, new animations.
-- [ ] Add feature for adding actors to favorites like movies.

 ![AppBanner](/assets/banner.png)